Forever and a Day (soap opera): Season 3

 In season three, the town of Augustus is slowly healing from the aftermath of the shooting.
 Gossip blogger Danielle Fraser and her brother Jesse Jr. "JJ" deal with a family secret.
 Donovan adds to his list of people to terrorize.
 And Gregory's estranged son Dr. Christopher Marshall comes to town with trouble following him.

 Cast and characters

 Production

+"Forever and a Day" was created, in part, by Hutchison in response to the changing landscape for traditional daytime soap operas.
 For the first three seasons, Forever and a Day was distributed by JLJ Media.
 Starting with season three, the show moved to Anchor Podcasts.

 Reception

-On April 7, 2022, the show was nominated and won Best Ensemble for an Audio Fiction at the Indie Series Awards.
+In 2022, the show received two nominations and one win at the 12th Annual Indie Series Awards, during the program's inaugural year for Audio Fiction categories.
+The show was nominated for "Best Actor - Audio Fiction" (Benjamin Bryant as "Gregory Marshall") and "Best Ensemble - Audio Fiction," becoming the ISA's first-ever winner in that category.